Stealthy Patch-Wise Backdoor Attack in 3D Point Cloud via Curvature Awareness: Introduction

 \begin{itemize}

-\item We propose SPBA, the first patch-wise backdoor attack on 3D point clouds that leverages the Graph Fourier Transform (GFT) to enable efficient and precise spectral perturbations at the local level, while preserving the global geometric structure.
+\item We propose SPBA, a patch-wise backdoor attack on 3D point clouds that leverages the Graph Fourier Transform (GFT) to enable efficient and precise spectral perturbations at the local level while preserving the global geometric structure.

 \item We introduce a curvature-based patch imperceptibility scoring mechanism to identify and select geometrically complex patches for trigger injection, enhancing the stealthiness and effectiveness of SPBA.